-Prior to beginning the nursing clinical coursework, a physical examination, documentation of current immunization (including hepatitis B vaccine series and second MMR booster), TB test and proof of cardiopulmonary resuscitation/basic life support (CPR/BLS) certification are required.
+Before beginning the clinical nursing coursework, a physical examination, documentation of current immunization (including hepatitis B vaccine series and second MMR booster), TB test and proof of cardiopulmonary resuscitation/basic life support (CPR/BLS) certification are required.
 Passing a criminal background check and drug screen is also required.

-Nursing students enrolled in NEAP are expected to follow the recommended program of study, which includes carrying a full-time course load.
-Students are required to take courses in the summer semester in order to complete the NEAP program of study in the required time frame.
+Nursing students enrolled in NEAP are expected to follow the recommended program of study.
+Students are required to take courses in the summer semester to complete the NEAP program of study in the required time frame.
 Students must maintain a cumulative GPA of 3.3 and a prerequisite GPA of 3.3.
 Nursing advisors and the faculty mentor will evaluate student progress and will consult with students at the start of each semester.

 Students who have suffered significant academic setbacks in their NEAP coursework, such that his or her academic performance does not fulfill the requirements of the program, may be put on academic probation and/or dismissed from NEAP.
 Dismissal from NEAP does not affect the student's standing at the University, although students must maintain the minimum GPA listed in the University of Utah Student Handbook.